darzouras/darzouras-eleventy-cms/pages/now.md

 ## Personally

-About to celebrate my first wedding anniversary with my best friend.
-In the process of buying a home- a huge task that is 100% in order to give our cute dog and fluffy cat better lives.
+Just celebrated the first wedding anniversary with my best friend.
+Just bought an old house and we're enjoying every bit of it.

 Making different versions of this website over and over because I think it's fun.
-It's fun to try new things.

 Dreaming of a day when I can work from home so I can hang out with my furry babies 24/7.

 ## Professionally

-Building tons of websites for Fusion Marketing, an experimental marketing member of the Endeavor Global Marketing family.
+Building TONS of websites for [160/90](https://160over90.com).
 Practicing CSS witchcraft and passing on that magic to my colleagues.

+Recently promoted to UX Developer, working out of the St Louis office.